 Stephen is the operations manager for the New Haven Land Trust, helping to keep the office running smoothly.
 Stephen is a New Haven native with a passion for the arts and outdoors.
 Following his communications studies at Southern Connecticut State University, Stephen worked for local non-profits and start-ups.
 He is also a writer that has appeared in many well-known online publications including the Huffington Post and Paste Magazine.
 In 2014, Stephen moved to Sao Paulo, Brazil, where he worked as a freelance writer/photographer, English coach and recording artist.
 In 2016, he self-published his first book and produced the documentary "AFRO BRASIL" for Seven Scribes.
-In his spare time, Stephen loves to visit and camp at national parks.
+In his spare time, Stephen loves to create music and camp at national parks.

 Bradley Fleming - Community Garden Manager

 Bradley oversees the Land Trust's 50 community gardens throughout New Haven.
 He is an Elm City native who has worked on farms both urban and rural, as well as numerous food access and community building projects.
 Most recently, Bradley managed Brooklyn Grange rooftop farm.
 He is passionate about healthy living and is excited to bring his knowledge and expertise back home to share with the New Haven community.